 I walk around my neighborhood and sometimes feel like I could burst into tears at any moment.
 Isn't there just one person here who has an ounce of pride in their environment?
 Just one.

 Everywhere you look there are bins overflowing with garbage, torn up paving slabs, twisted metal, broken concrete and advertisement hoardings that have blown down in the previous night's storm and are now just strewn across the footpath.
-The water in the canals is almost pitch black.
+The water in the canals is almost jet black.

 In the five-minute walk from my house to the gym, I have to go over a pedestrian bridge and at times I've had to step over possibly a dozen sleeping soi dogs (and that's no exaggeration) On an extremely hot day, the overwhelming smell of dog shit could bring an army to its knees.